 - 1. Create the awareness about environmental problems among people. - 2.
-Motivate the public to participate in environment protection and improvement. - 3.
-Know about the Role of Information Technology in environment and human health. - 4.
-Develop an attitude of concern for the environment and biodiversity at global. - 5.
+Develop an attitude of concern for the environment. - 3.
+Motivate the public to participate in environment protection and improvement. - 4.
+Know about the Role of Information Technology in environment and human health. - 5.
 Investigate the Environmental Pollution, effects and control measures of urban and industrial wastes. - 6.
 Solve Environment Protection Act, Wildlife Protection Act.
 Forest Conservation Act.